jaroslav-kuchar/mdw-setup/README.md

 # MDW Setup

-Middlware and Web Services is a CTU course part of Web engineering curiculla.
+Middleware and Web Services is a CTU course part of Web engineering curiculla.

 This is example of setup and installation scripts for Oracle Web Logic and Oracle Service Bus.
 It also includes script to create new domain for single server development mode.